 \subsubsection{Potential collapse into a black hole}

 As mentioned before, the NS remnant is susceptible to collapse into a BH.
 The instant of collapse, if any, is dictated by the mass of the binary and the EoS.
-We define the mass of the remnant by subtracting an estimated ejected mass during the merger.
-Based on AT 2017gfo observations, we evaluate the remnant mass as $M = M_1 + M_2 - 0.1\ M_\odot$ \citep{GW170817_0.1Msol}.
-If the remnant has a mass below the maximum mass of the non-rotating NS $M_{\rm TOV}$ for a given EoS, the central engine is a stable neutron star, which will continue to exist after the merger and associated emissions.
+We define the mass of the remnant $M$ by subtracting an estimated ejected mass during the merger, which based on AT 2017gfo observations, we evaluate as $M = M_1 + M_2 - 0.1\ M_\odot$ \citep{GW170817_0.1Msol}.
+If the remnant has a mass below the maximum mass of the nonrotating NS $M_{\rm TOV}$ for a given EoS, the central engine is a stable NS, which will continue to exist after the merger and associated emissions.
 If, on the other hand, $M > M_{\rm TOV}$, its evolution is directly linked to the evolution of the rotation profile.
-Indeed, the remnant can be a supermassive NS (SMNS), i.e. stabilized by solid rotation, if the mass of the remnant is such that $M< M_{\rm max}$, where $M_{\rm max}$ is the maximum mass of a NS in solid body rotation.
-Now, for hypermassive NSs (HMNSs), arising if $M_{\rm max}<M< M_{\rm th}$, where $M_{th}$ is the threshold mass for the prompt collapse of the remnant to a BH, the remnant is stabilized by differential rotation.
+Indeed, the remnant can be a supermassive NS (SMNS), i.e., stabilized by solid rotation, if the mass of the remnant is such that $M< M_{\rm max}$, where $M_{\rm max}$ is the maximum mass of an NS in solid body rotation.
+Now, for hypermassive NSs (HMNSs), arising if $M_{\rm max}< M< M_{\rm th}$, where $M_{th}$ is the threshold mass for the prompt collapse of the remnant to a BH, the remnant is stabilized by differential rotation.

-Here, we do not consider HMNSs; this is because they are expected to be shorter lived, i.e. with a $\sim$ 100~ms lifetime due to the rapid loss of differential rotation.
-SMNS spin-down takes place through less efficient processes (e.g. magnetic dipole radiation or GW emission), implying it is likely to survive on longer timescale than HMNS \citep{kn_review}, making them potential targets for X-ray follow-up observations.
-In this work, any remnant with a mass such that $M > M_{\rm max}$ was thus treated as a BH and was not considered for the \texttt{GRB} code.
+Here, we do not consider HMNSs; this is because they are expected to be shorter lived, i.e., with a $\sim$ 100~ms lifetime due to the rapid loss of differential rotation.
+SMNS spin-down takes place through less efficient processes (e.g., magnetic dipole radiation or GW emission), implying it is likely to survive on longer timescale than HMNS \citep{kn_review}, making them potential targets for X-ray follow-up observations.
+We therefore treated any remnant with a mass such that $M > M_{\rm max}$ as a BH and did not consider it for the \texttt{GRB} code.

-The maximum mass a SMNS can support can be parametrized as a function of its rotation period $P$ and the EoS $M_{\rm TOV}$ \citep{eq_NS, ns_collapse_2}:
+The maximum mass a SMNS can support can be parametrized as a function of its rotation period $P$ and the EoS $M_{\rm TOV}$ \citep{eq_NS, ns_collapse_2},

-with $\alpha$ and $\beta$ phenomenological parameters that, along with $M_{\rm TOV}$, are set by which EoS we set for the NS.
-Note that $\beta < 0$ guarantees that $M_{max}$ decreases with increasing $P$.
-From this, one can derive the EoS critical rotation period $P_c$, above which the NS no longer has sufficient centrifugal force to oppose its own collapse \citep{Sun}:
+with $\alpha$ and $\beta$ phenomenological parameters that, along with $M_{\rm TOV}$, are set by which EoS we chose for the NS.
+We note that $\beta < 0$ guarantees that $M_{max}$ decreases with increasing $P$.
+From this, one can derive the EoS critical rotation period $P_c$, above which the NS no longer has sufficient centrifugal force to oppose its own collapse \citep{Sun},

 For simplicity, we assume that the remnant initial rotation period is $P_0$ = 1~ms, which is a conservative assumption in the sense that it predicts fewer magnetars than assuming breakup rotation.
 Then, we consider that any remnant with a rotation period longer that its critical period collapses to a BH.